ARickey90/SOC-analyst-portfolio/README.md

 A collection of projects, labs, and documentation from my transition into cybersecurity and SOC analyst roles.

 ## 👨‍💻 About Me
-Hi, I’m Oluwatosin Fagbayimu — an IT Support Specialist with 7+ years of experience, now transitioning into Cybersecurity, focusing on Security Operations Center (SOC) roles.
+Hi, I’m Oluwatosin A. Fagbayimu — an IT Support Specialist with 7+ years of experience, now transitioning into Cybersecurity, focusing on Security Operations Center (SOC) roles.

 This repository tracks my hands-on projects and learning journey as I build SOC-relevant skills in:
 - 🔐 Identity and Access Management (IAM)